kahenvay/photo-albums/README.txt

 == Changelog ==

 = 0.1 =
-* Can add photos to albums and visit single pagest
+* Can add photos to albums and visit single pages
 *	Todos :
 	- Block to choose which album to show on post/page
 	- Better base css for nicer default